rierblyat/Glyph-Madness-of-AI-and-Human/README.md

 ---

-report started to ∞ on 11th hour. of expected 20h possibly adding links to images or situations that report reference to.

 note to reader:
 stay aware, not paranoid
 if it's just a bunch of letters and numbers and i just loosed my mind.